 By Kathy Witt

-Meet the characters from author and horse farm owner Ellie Troutman’s children’s book, The Tails of Windy Meadows, and see the working Windy Meadows Horse Farm through the eyes of its animals.
+Meet the horse characters from author and horse farm owner Ellie Troutman’s children’s book, The Tails of Windy Meadows, and experience Windy Meadows Horse Farm through the eyes of its animals.
 You’ll “meet” and learn about many horse breeds on this exclusive tour – and experience a Kentucky horse farm behind the scenes.
 Windy Meadows is one of the most popular of Oldham County’s 15 hands-on farm tours, but there are many others.

-At Aurora Acres Horse Farm, get to know one of the least understood horses in history – the famous Gypsy Vanners, known for their lavish leg feathering and long flowing manes, they are recognizable from the covers of many romance novels.
+At Aurora Acres Horse Farm, get to know one of the oldest horses in history – the famous Gypsy Vanner.
+Known for their lavish leg feathering and long flowing manes, they are recognizable from the covers of many romance novels.

 Farm Tour Capital of Kentucky

-These are just a few of the 17 farm tour experiences that await in Oldham County, “The Farm Tour Capital of Kentucky.”
+These are just a few of the 15 fascinating hands-on farm tour experiences that await in Oldham County, “The Farm Tour Capital of Kentucky.”
 Located just 20 minutes from downtown Louisville, Oldham County feels like a world removed, with its rich history and reputation for both quality education and for being the healthiest county in Kentucky.
-Experience beautiful rolling conservation farmland graced by horses, bison, alpaca, sheep, gourmet Community Supported Agriculture (CSAs), dairy and grass-fed beef cows – and stunning botanical gardens.
+Experience beautiful rolling conservation farmland graced by horses, bison, alpaca, sheep, gourmet Community Supported Agriculture (CSAs), dairy and grass-fed cows – along with stunning botanical gardens.

 Lush Gardens & Native Habitats